 An epic mountain road to Signal de Bisanne

-Signal de Bisanne is a high mountain pass at an elevation of 1.930m (6,332ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
-This pass is one of two climbs in France classified by the ASO as "Epic" which is like an HHC.
+Signal de Bisanne is a high mountain peak at an elevation of 1,930m (6,332ft) above sea level, located in the Savoie department of France.
+This pass is one of only two climbs in France classified by the ASO as "Epic", which is similar to an Hors Catégorie (HC) climb.

 Signal de Bisanne

-The climb is tough and has been featured in the Tour de France race.
-The most famous route to reach the summit runs from Villard sur Doron, at an elevation of 705 m.
-The ascent is 14.4 km long.
-Over this distance, the elevation gain is 1.225 meters.
-The average percentage is 8.5 %, with the final two kilometres averaging well over 10% and hitting a 13.0% through some of the ramps.
-Each of the 14 kilometres are signed.
+The climb is tough and has been featured in the Tour de France.
+The most famous route to the summit starts from Villard-sur-Doron, at an elevation of 705m.
+The ascent is 14.4 km (8.95 miles) long, with an elevation gain of 1,225 meters (4,019 feet).
+The average gradient is 8.5%, with the final two kilometers averaging well over 10% and hitting 13.0% in some sections.
+Each of the 14 kilometers is marked with signage.

 Pic: Augustin Delagarde